NabilKara/GUI_Meth_Acces_Fichiers/README.md

 # team-9-sfsd
-a visualization of the L^OVC file accessing method
+a visualization of the LŌVC file accessing method